jones58/LondonBrutalistMap/README.md

 - Added markers to the map using a map function.
 - Added controls to the map using the example [in the React-map-gl docs](https://github.com/visgl/react-map-gl/blob/7.1-release/examples/controls/src/app.tsx) as a guide.
 - Added details of the buildings on hovering over them on the map.
 I tried using the example [in the React-map-gl docs](http://visgl.github.io/react-map-gl/examples/geojson) but unfortunately couldn't get it to work.
 A workaround was to create a custom marker, since React Map GL wasn't letting me add onMouseEnter events to the marker that comes with the NPM package.
 I then used State management, to set whether each marker was hovered over.
 This caused some flickering which I resolved by binding the onMouseEnter and onMouseLeave events to the div displaying the information on hover.
+- Added click event on marker, similar to the hover event above.
+Used borrowed html and css from the index page.

 ## Running on your machine